kwilkos/cxf/distribution/src/main/release/samples/README.txt

 If you want to use ant to build and run the demos, you must install the Apache ant 1.6 build utility.

-To build and run the demos provided in the celtixfire binary distribution using either ant or wsdl2java, javac and java, you need to set the environment so that the file cxf-incubator.jar is on the CLASSPATH and to insure that the JDK, ant and celtixfire bin directories are on the PATH.
+To build and run the demos provided in the Apache CXF binary distribution using either ant or wsdl2java, javac and java, you need to set the environment so that the file cxf-incubator.jar is on the CLASSPATH and to insure that the JDK, ant and CXF_HOME/bin directories are on the PATH.

-To build and run the demos provided in the cxf source distribution using ant you will need to edit the common_build.xml file.
+To build and run the demos provided in the Apache CXF source distribution using ant you will need to edit the common_build.xml file.
 Uncomment the line:
 <import file="../../../target/srcbuild_paths.xml" optional="true"/>